linode/docs/docs/applications/configuration-management/use-hashicorp-vault-for-secret-management/index.md

 HA Enabled         false
 {{< /output >}}

-The remainder of this tutorial assumes that the environment variable `VAULT_ADDR` is set to such a hostname - one which points to localhost using a valid domain name served over TLS.
+The remainder of this tutorial assumes that the environment variable `VAULT_ADDR` is set to this value to ensure that requests are sent to the correct Vault host.

 ### Initializing Vault